Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 News
 ======
+Nov.
+2024.
+One paper accepted by the prestigious journal of Computer-Aided Design.

 Oct.
 2024.
 One paper accepted by the journal of Visual Informatics.

 Sep.
 2024.
 One paper accepted by the prestigious journal of Computer-Aided Design.